bjucps/cps110-thinkcspy/_sources/GeneralIntro/MoreAboutPrograms.rst

 .. mchoice:: question1_4_1
    :practice: T
-   :answer_a: a sequence of instructions that specifies how to perform a computation.
+   :answer_a: a sequence of instructions written in a programming language.
    :answer_b: something you follow along at a play or concert.
    :answer_c: a computation, even a symbolic computation.
    :answer_d: the same thing as an algorithm.